Black hole discoveries win 2020 Nobel Prize in Physics

 ‘AWE-INSPIRING’ MYSTERY

 Subsequent efforts to find a black hole focused on the clouds of dust in a region of the Milky Way called Sagittarius A*.
-By observing movements of stars, teams of astronomers led by Genzel and Ghez concluded that around 4 million solar masses are packed into a region the size of our solar system.
+Using the world’s largest telescopes to observe how stars orbited, separate teams led by Genzel and Ghez concluded that around 4 million solar masses are packed into a region the size of our solar system.

 “Penrose, Genzel and Ghez together showed us that black holes are awe-inspiring, mathematically sublime, and actually exist,” said Tom McLeish, professor of natural philosophy at Britain’s University of York.

-While black holes are now accepted science, much about them remains a mystery.

-“What is the black hole?
-We don’t know, we have no idea what is inside a black hole and that is what makes these things such exotic objects,” said Ghez.

-Physics is the second of this year’s crop of Nobels to be awarded, after three scientists won the medicine prize for their discovery of Hepatitis C on Monday.
+Physics is the second of this year’s crop of Nobels to be awarded, after three scientists won the medicine prize on Monday for their discovery of Hepatitis C.

 The Nobel prizes were created in the will of Swedish dynamite inventor and businessman Alfred Nobel and have been awarded since 1901.